-\textbf{Dataset.} We mainly utilize two public datasets for the experiments, including 3 sequences with 24 views from THuman4.0 dataset \cite{zheng2022structured} and 5 sequences with 160 views from ActorsHQ dataset \cite{isik2023humanrf} (but we only use 47 full-body views for avatar modeling).
-For the comparison with AvatarReX \cite{zheng2023avatarrex}, we also request their dataset including 2 sequences with 16 views.
+We mainly utilize three public datasets for the experiments, including 3 sequences with 24 views from THuman4.0 dataset \cite{zheng2022structured}, 3 sequences with 16 views from AvatarReX dataset \cite{zheng2023avatarrex} and 5 sequences with 160 views from ActorsHQ dataset \cite{isik2023humanrf} (we only use 47 full-body views for avatar modeling).
 THuman4.0 and AvatarReX datasets also provide the SMPL-X \cite{SMPL-X:2019} registrations.
-We fit SMPL-X for ActorsHQ dataset using an open-source tool \cite{EasyMocap}.
-We split each sequence as training and testing chunks, and the training chunk contains 2000 $\sim$ 3000 frames.
+We fit SMPL-X for ActorsHQ dataset using the method proposed by Zhang \etal \cite{zhang2021lightweight}.
+We split each sequence as training and testing chunks, and the training chunk contains 1500 $\sim$ 3000 frames.